 If in a country, the population increases, the domestic use of goods will increase.
 In this way, the exports will decrease, and imports will increase.

 If in a country, the natural resources are depleted the exports of iron, gas, and copper, etc. may come down.

-If in the world, the substitutes are developed, as the case of polyester against cotton, acrylic against wool, etc., they may have the effect of reducing the exports of a country.
+If in the world, the substitutes are developed, as in the case of polyester against cotton, acrylic against wool, etc., they may have the effect of reducing the exports of a country.

 If in the world, foreign competition increases, exports may decrease.
 As the case of cut-throat competition in the field of electronics and automobiles etc. may have the impact of reducing a country’s exports.

 If a country is engaged in the process of economic development, it has to import machinery, raw material and a variety of goods.
 In this way, the country has to spend foreign exchange on its importation.